abalam666/lifx-kinect/README.md

 Microsoft created the Kinect for XBox experience, and after trying every voice recognition tools found ([independant opensource projects](http://en.wikipedia.org/wiki/List_of_speech_recognition_software), android, ios hacks...) but the problem is not really the software.
 Microphone has to be very good to catch words without paying too attention to the noise around in rooms of life in a common house.
 And if you look at the price on those hardware, it's a real pain.

 I finally tried a Kinect bought 15 EUR on ebay.
-And my conclusion if that the Kinect is truly at this time the best association of good hardware and good software development kit provided.
+And my conclusion if that **the Kinect is truly at this time the best association of good but cheap hardware and good software development kit provided**.
 Yes it's C#, but it's easy enough to make small orders to drive LIFX bulbs.

 Now i have two working kinects, one for each floor, and the source code is only 140 lines in Ruby, and 100 lines in C#.